 Non-thesis Plan

-Required courses (30 hours): SPPA 503, 520, 541, 542, 543, 544, 545, 547, 548, 558, 560 Electives: (minimum of 6 hours) within the specialization or in related areas.
+Required courses (34 hours): SPPA 469, 498 or equivalent, 503, 520, 541, 542, 543, 544, 545, 548, 560

+Electives: (minimum of 2 hours) within the specialization or in related areas.
+Students having completed an approved course in AAC as an undergraduate student will need to complete an additional 3.0 credit hours of elective requirements.

 EXIT REQUIREMENTS

 All students must pass either a written or an oral comprehensive examination administered by the graduate faculty in speech-language pathology.
 The examination covers the broad areas of speech and hearing sciences, speech-language pathology, and audiology.
 Students may choose the thesis option in lieu of a written examination.
 In addition students must pass the Illinois Test of Basic Skills before completing their program.

 SECONDARY EDUCATION

 Contact: Graduate Program Director

 Application Deadlines: